HIGHLIGHTS YOU WON'T WANT TO MISS

-The first of the Kuala Lumpur highlights that I’m sure you will love, is undoubtedly the most popular attraction here.
+The first of the Kuala Lumpur highlights that I’m sure you will love, is undoubtedly the most popular and iconic attraction here.
 Tourists don’t want to miss out on visiting the Petronas Twin Towers which are the most recognisable feature of the city.

 They are super-impressive, modern, architectural structures, towering over 450 metres high.
 The shiny glass and steel exterior reflects the sun, creating a real wow factor.